dart-lang/site-www/src/codelabs/dart-cheatsheet_migrated.md

   as long as the new list doesn't contain any negative prices (in which case the setter should throw an `InvalidPriceException`).

-Ignore all initial errors in the dartpad.
+Ignore all initial errors in the DartPad.

 ```dart:run-dartpad:height-240px:ga_id-getters_setters:null_safety-true
 {$ begin main.dart $}